 Read the project update given to the County Board on June 27, 2017 (see slides 28-30).

 Next steps include issuing a Request for Proposals to manufacture the premium factory assembled stations and issuing an Invitation to Bid for the next phase of construction.

-Design and construction of the transit stations will be coordinated with the County’s plans for Columbia Pike street improvements and utility undergrounding.
+Design and construction of the transit stations are being coordinated with the County’s plans for Columbia Pike street improvements and utility undergrounding.
 Construction of the stations is expected to begin in 2018 and proceed in phases through 2021.

 About the Project

 New transit stations along Columbia Pike will serve two purposes: accommodate riders on the busiest bus transit corridor in Virginia, and serve the community's vision of transforming the Pike into a more transit-oriented, pedestrian-friendly “Main Street.”
 New stations will make transit along the Pike easier, safer, more attractive and accessible – encouraging more people to use it.